xyb3rt/acme.vim/README.md

 -------------

 *acme.vim* supports rudimentary plumbing via the global `g:acme_plumbing` variable.
-Here is an example to get right-clickable URLs, man pages, git refs/ranges and scripts in `$PATH`, that you can add to your `~/.vimrc`:
+Here is an example to get right-clickable URLs, man pages, scripts in `$PATH` and git refs/ranges, that you can add to your `~/.vimrc`:

 ```
 let g:acme_plumbing = [